macintux/riak-application-guide/modeling.md

     If possible, segregate mutable from non-mutable data, ideally using different buckets for [request tuning][Request tuning].

-    Because keys are only unique within a bucket, the same unique identifier can be used in different buckets to represent different information about the same entity (e.g., a customer address might be in an `address` bucket with the customer id as its key).

     [Datomic](http://www.datomic.com) is a unique data storage system that leverages immutability for all data, with Riak commonly used